Ernst J. Eichwald: Later years

-In 1967 he returned to Salt Lake City as Professor of Pathology and Surgery, and chaired the Pathology Department until his partial retirement in 1979.
+In 1967, he returned to Salt Lake City as Professor of Pathology and Surgery, and chaired the Pathology Department until his partial retirement in 1979.
 In Utah, the focus of his research began to change from transplanted tumors to transplantation of normal tissues.
 He was a member of the University of Utah Institutional Review Board which approved an expansion of the eligibility category for the Jarvik-7 artificial heart in 1982.
 In 1984, on the occasion of his 70th birthday and 30th year as editor, the Transplantation Society dedicated the “Eichwald Festschrift” in his honor.
 He continued his laboratory work until 2003.
 PubMed lists 112 publications.

 Family and personal life

-Dr. Eichwald had numerous interests outside of science, especially music.
+Eichwald had numerous interests outside of science, especially music.
 His passion for playing chamber music on the viola rivaled his zeal for research.
 He co-founded the Great Falls Symphony while in Montana.
-Preceded in death by his first wife, Jeane (Gary) Richardson, he was survived by his wife, Irmingard "Sissy"; daughter, Jenny, (Seattle); sons, Paul (Missoula) and John (Atlanta); stepsons Andre and Daniel (Salt Lake City) and grandchildren Paul, Morgan, Heather, Ian and Ryan.
+Preceded in death by his first wife, Jeane (Gary) Richardson, he was survived by his wife, Irmingard; daughter, Jenny, (Seattle); sons, Paul (Missoula) and John (Atlanta); stepsons Andre and Daniel (Salt Lake City) and grandchildren Paul, Morgan, Heather, Ian and Ryden.